jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 **Natron Integration** The Natron compositor seems very powerful and has programmable headless rendering which will make it possible to be integrate it with Flowblade to create for example animated text effects.

+** Big translations update ** Translations have currently some issues that shoud all be fixed in one go, possible adding some net based translation tool to make crating translations easier at the same time.

 **Trimming with arrow keys** In many cases this will be more a precise and relaxed way of choosing in and out frames for trims.

 **Audio Scrubbing** This will make editing audio on the timeline easier.